 What is the unbelief that seems to prevent the disciples of Truth from accomplishing the works?
-It is unbelief in one's self, in the divine power Unbelief in to work through one, in the presence one's self. and power of Good, of Health, and Life, and Love.
+It is unbelief in one's self, in the divine power Unbelief in one's self. and power of Good, of Health, and Life, and Love.
 It is belief in the opposites of God, in disease, death, failure, and evil generally.